robenkleene/robenkleene.github.io/_posts/2019-03-27-linux-on-the-desktop.md

 It's hard to get an accurate picture of Linux on the desktop, since so many Linux users are proponents of [Free software](https://en.wikipedia.org/wiki/Free_software), it's difficult to separate that from the user experience in their accounts.
 Operating systems are a *partisan issue*.
 So I'm always on the lookout for accounts that sound unbiased.
 Michael's account, with its precise description of the problems and solutions, has the ring of truth.

 People experiencing issues like those completely differently.
-For some, they're minor annoyances that can be put up with without a second thought, for others, the computers busted and it's going out the window.
+For some, they're minor annoyances that can be put up with without a second thought, for others, the computer's busted and it's going out the window.
 The more you lean towards the latter, the more likely you'll be happier on a Mac.